Pentecostalism

 Back home, those events in Port Glasgow nevertheless caused great enthusiasm amongst Irving's followers (called 'Irvingians or Irvingites') and they adopted also the unprecedented 'Pre-Tribulational Rapture' doctrine (already developed since 1828 by Drummond, in a tract he called 'The Lord is at Hand'), which has since infiltrated the worldwide church tremendously.

-In the year 1831 following the events in Port Glasgow, both Irving's home and his Presbyterian congregation became the scene of extraordinary psychic / eccentric manifestations and the Irvingites were 'seized' with the gift of speaking in 'tongues' (which some admitted to have faked so as to encourage Irving), effected cures and prophesied (as e.g. the prophet Baxter who later retracted in his writings his previous prophecies and attributed everything to self-desception; while their prophet Edward Oliver Taplin was not only the first male to speak in tongues but also falsely prophesied later in 1834 that Irving would convert large crowds in Scotland but died there shortly after having followed Taplin's deception ...).
+In the year 1831 following the events in Port Glasgow, both Irving's home and his Presbyterian congregation became the scene of extraordinary psychic / eccentric manifestations and the Irvingites were 'seized' with the gift of speaking in 'tongues' (which some admitted to have faked so as to encourage Irving), effected cures and prophesied (as e.g. the prophet Baxter who later retracted in his writings his previous prophecies and attributed everything to self-desception).
+Their main prophet Edward Oliver Taplin was not only the first male in London to speak in tongues but also falsely prophesied later in 1834 that Irving should travel to Scotland where he would convert large crowds.
+But he died there shortly after having followed Taplin's deception . . . ).

-Irving used phrases such as'when I work miracles ...', and was even criticized by close friends who considered his manfestations as 'gibberish / symptoms of madness / of demonic activity / of the devil's work'.
+Irving used phrases such as 'when I work miracles ...', and was even criticized by close friends who considered his manifestations as 'gibberish / symptoms of madness / of demonic activity / of the devil's work'.

-Even his mentee John Nelson Darby would distance himself from the fanciful prophecies of Irving and his Irvingites, and Scofield, who further developed Dispensationalism after Darby, denied later that Irving was the source of this doctrine after the same had been excommunicated.
+Even his mentee John Nelson Darby would distance himself from the fanciful prophecies of Irving and his Irvingites, and the famous C. I. Scofield, who further developed Dispensationalism after Darby, denied later that Irving was the source of this doctrine after the same had been excommunicated . . .

-He was not only excommunicated and locked out of his church (Apr 1832), but formed with about half of the former congregation (approx. 800 Calvinists) his Catholic Apostolic Church down the street, while continue meeting with the inner circle at Albury, where also shrieks and shaking were reported next to strange tongues.
+He was not only excommunicated and locked out of his church (Apr 1832), but formed with about half of the former congregation (approx. 800 Calvinists) his Catholic Apostolic Church close to his former church, while continue meeting with the inner circle at Albury, where also shrieks and shaking were reported next to strange tongues.

 This new church, including other nearly simultaneously created locations, was mainly made up of Anglicans, Calvinists (Presbyterians), Methodists and also Roman Catholics, taught the real presence of CHRISTOS in the Eucharist (Consubstantiation), and endorsed the Apocrypha through Irving and Henry Drummond (main financier; leader until Irving was formally reordained as its chief pastor and 'Angel' in 1834 but would die that same year; apostle; active as lieutenant-colonel long before, during and after the church plant!!!; member of parliament; well known for his scathing attacks on political economists; author), and taught "the restoration of the prophetic gifts to the universal church".